 What is the Moka Pot?

 The Moka pot is a stovetop brewing method that has made a comeback among nostalgic hipsters and coffee lovers alike.
-This brewing method centers around an eight-sided metal device that has three individual chambers for water, coffee grounds and brewed coffee.
-Using high pressure and steam, Moka pot coffee is somewhere between espresso and drip.
+This gourmet coffee brewing method centers around an eight-sided metal device that has three individual chambers for water, coffee grounds and brewed coffee.
+Using high pressure and steam, Moka pot coffee is somewhere between espresso and brewed coffee.
 When done right, it’s notably strong and concentrated but not overwhelmingly bitter.
 Follow these steps and you’ll be well on your way to enjoying coffee using this classic method.

 What You’ll Need